mpostol/TP/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug to help us improve the code
-title: '<provide bud description'
+title: '<provide the bug description'
 labels: 'bug'
 assignees: ''
 ---